 - Abnormal tenderness in the neck tissues is associated with trigger points in certain muscles.

 - Limited neck range of movement i.e. ‘stiff neck‘

 - Massage to release tension in the muscles

-A number of headaches can be as a sustained as a result of sport:
+A number of headaches can be sustained as a result of sports:

 ‘Footballers Migraine’ (Post-traumatic Migraine)